 Location: Albany, NY

-Under construction within their active campus, the project requires an evolving logistics plan as the project progresses and ongoing communication with the campus community.
+Within their active campus, the project required an evolving logistics plan as the project progressed and ongoing communication with the campus community.

 Size/Type: 39,725 sq. ft. / New Construction